MISTCLICK/mistclick-a-astro/src/content/non-blogposts/about.md

 VATSIM is a 100% volunteer organisation.
 All of its 100 000+ members work and spend their time completely for free, because we all have one common goal: **Aviate.
 Educate.
 Communicate. ✈️** [To find out more about my experience with VATSIM and the network in general click here](/blog/a-bit-about-vatsim).

 I am a perfectionist and sometimes that trait of mine becomes unreasonable.
 That made me an A\* student for my whole life (well, Latvia uses 1-10 grading system, and for many years getting a 10 was my only goal).
 I am fluent in 3 languages: Latvian, English, and Russian.
-I am also somewhat experienced with Esperanto.
+I am also somewhat experienced with Esperanto and German.

 ## My free time and taste